-We have 36 computers with printer/photocopier/scanning facilities for students to use throughout the college day, including before and after school, as well as at break and lunchtimes.
+We have chromebooks which are available for students to use and we also have printing/photocopying and scanning facilities for students to use throughout the day, including before and after school, as well as at break and lunchtimes.

 The Resources Centre has a quiet study zone as well as a soft seating area for group work.

 We run a Homework Club everyday after school for year 7 and 8 students.
 Students who wish to attend the Homework Club just need to turn up, booking is not required.

 An e-card will give you free online access to thousands of e-books, e-audio books, e-magazines and e-newspapers.
 To apply for an e-card please visit Mr Hill in the Resources Centre or email him: ahill@budmouth-aspirations .org

 Teen fiction Websites

 Students can search and browse the latest books and series information from Young Adult fiction authors